nfdi4plants/DataHUB/README.md

 - A seperate server

 ### Docker installation
-We only tested theDocker executer for the GitLab runner.
-If you want to try and make another executer work, you can find more information on executers [here](https://docs.gitlab.com/runner/executors/index.html).
-If you decide to use the docker executer, as we recommend, you need to install docker on the server where your runner will be installed.
+We only tested the Docker executor for the GitLab runner.
+If you want to try and make another executor work, you can find more information on executors [here](https://docs.gitlab.com/runner/executors/index.html).
+If you decide to use the docker executor, as recommended, you need to install docker on the server where your runner will be installed.
 This can be achieved by the following steps, which you can also find on the [docker website](https://docs.docker.com/engine/install/debian/):

-1. Uninstall confilicting packages:
+1. Uninstall conflicting packages:
 ```
 for pkg in docker.io docker-doc docker-compose podman-docker containerd runc; do sudo apt-get remove $pkg; done
 ```